Correct registration of publications in Pure is the foundation for the overview of research from Aarhus University.

 Publications are to be registered in Pure the same year they are published.
 Time of publication is normally apparent from the publication itself.
 Publications are registered with publication year and month, or just the publication year if it is not relevant to enter a month.
 It may be relevant to provide the full publishing date for newpaper articles and other material with high publishing frequency.

 We also operate with a value called Submission year in Pure.
-Submission year is merely an administrative field that is used to control in which year the publications are included in AU Key Statistics.
+As per 1 Januar 2025, submission year refers to the year a publication is included in AU Key Statistics.
 Submission year is not visible to the ordinary user in Pure and is automatically set to match the year the publication was registered in Pure.
-If the publication is not published the same year as it was registered in Pure, AU Pure changes the Submission year to make sure the correct publications are included in the relevant statistics and reports.
+If a publication is validated when it is e-published, the submission year may be before the publication year.